-To embed sound ethical, social and environmental procurement practices within the College to comply with relevant Scottish and UK legislation in performance of the sustainable procurement duty and to support our journey to net-zero climate emissions.
+To embed responsible procurement practices into all procurement activity ensuring compliance with Scottish and UK legislation, fulfilling our sustainable procurement duty and advancing the College's commitment to achieving net-zero emissions.

-The Procurement Action Plan (see Section 6) shows outcomes will deliver, and associated actions and commitments.
+The Procurement Action Plan (see Section 6) shows the outcomes that we will deliver, and the associated actions and commitments.
 These actions are measured and reported through our involvement in the Scottish Government's Procurement and Commercial Improvement Programme (PCIP) and through the publication of an Annual Procurement Report (see Section 5).